Sturzkampfgeschwader 1: Britain and Channel Front

 On 7 July, III./StG 1 formed officially two days later according to records, flew their first combat mission over the English Channel in the Kanalkampf phase of the air battle.
 Their assignment was to destroy shipping (maritime interdiction) but the pilots found no ships.
 On 13 July II./StG 1 flew shipping operations escorted by JG 51.
 Convoy CW 5 became the target.
 11 Hawker Hurricanes from 56 Squadron engaged before the Bf 109s could react and the group suffered two damaged Ju 87s.
 The Ju 87s had some success; HMS Vanessa was disabled by near-misses and was taken under tow by tug Lady Duncannonand and repaired in November.

 On 19 July elements of the wing attacked the destroyer HMS Beagle off Dover.
-Beagle replied with its anti-aircraft guns and high-speed manoeuvres, to escape the deluge of bombs from 40–50 Ju 87s.
+Beagle replied with its anti-aircraft guns and high-speed manoeuvres, to escape the deluge of bombs from 40 to 50 Ju 87s.
 Several near misses damaged Beagle's gyro and engines but there were no casualties and the ship made it back to Dover.
 Later in the day, nine Do 17s from KG 2 and Ju 87s from StG 1 bombed Dover harbour, attacking in shallow dives.
 Twenty-two bombs were dropped.
 The oiler War Sepoy blew up, the tug Simla, the drifter Golden Drift and the destroyer HMS Griffin were all damaged.

 On 20 July, II./StG 1 attacked Convoy Bosom.
 The Bf 109 escorts were unable to prevent the RAF intercepting, which damaged four Ju 87s and accounted for two destroyed; Leutnant Roden and his gunner being killed.
 The wing also lost its Do 17 reconnaissance machine shot down near the convoy.
 While the fighters were dog-fighting, the Ju 87s attacked the convoy and the coaster Pulborough blew up.
 The destroyer HMS Brazen, which was hit several times, snapped in half, then sank.

 On 24 July StG 1 sank the freighter Terlings and the Norwegian steamer Kollskegg.
 The next day, CW 8 was discovered and attacked by 11.(Stuka)/LG 1 and III./StG 1, off Folkestone.
 Five ships were sunk and four damaged, including the destroyers HMS Boreas and HMS Brilliant.
 The Kriegsmarine sent nine E-Boats against the convoy and hit three with gunfire.
 Some of the Ju 87s were damaged by naval gunfire.
 II./StG 1 accounted for the cement carrier Summity and collier Henry Moon.